Barneylyw/Bike-Aux/README.md

 --Specific Design Considerations--
 - N/A

-## Head Light
+## Headlight

-Headlights requirements:
+Headlight requirements:
 - White
-- greater than 600lm
+- greater than 600lm (similar to an off-the-sheleve part)
 - <3A current to avoid overheating
 According to the datasheet, [XMLBWT-00-0000-0000U3051](https://downloads.cree-led.com/files/ds/x/XLamp-XML2.pdf) (P.4) can achieve 628 lumens at 1.5A and 798 lumens at 2A (XMLBWT-00-0000-0000U4051 is brighter, but it is only sold in 1000s on Digi-Key)
 Therefore, XMLBWT-00-0000-0000U3051 is chosen to be the headlights